bicycle-codes/image-cropper/README.md

 This is a fork of [AllanBishop/ImageCropper](https://github.com/AllanBishop/ImageCropper), just packaging and exporting ergonomically for `npm` consumption.

-Thanks Allan Bishop for working in the world of open source.
+Thanks [@AllanBishop](https://github.com/AllanBishop) for working in the world of open source.

 ## Screenshot